svgeesus/EuroMPE/Duophonic/Power.md

 Module uses two ribbon cables.
 0V on one is treated as digital ground, and +5V on that cable powers digital circuits.
 0V on the other is treated as analog ground, with +12 and -12 powering op-amps and secondary voltage regulators.
 This means the connection between digital and analog occurs at the PSU busboard.
 This should reduce digital return currents on analog ground.
-However, digital 0V to SPI DAC meets analog 0V unless isolator is used.
+However, digital 0V to SPI DAC meets analog 0V unless isolator is used, and other connections between grounds will occur due to panel jacks and external patching.

 ## DAC power

 Performance DACs, and the Global DAC  run at 5V5 so there is headroom above the internal 5V reference.
-High voltage side of the logic level converters for those DACs use 5V5 also.
+High voltage side of the logic level converters for those DACs use 5V5 also **is that still true**.
 Derived from +12V.

-Pitch DACs run at ±9.5V and the Vref for those can use the +9.5 rail as well.
-No logic level conversion needed.
+Pitch DACs run at ±9.5V and the Vref for those uses ±9.5V as well.
+No logic level conversion needed, pitch DAC is 3V3 compatible.

-Use LT1763 (SOIC-8, 500mA) adjustable regulators (500mA is ample) to produce 5V5 and 9V5, with 6μ8 C0G output cap. -9V5 from LT1964 adjustable (SOT-23, 200mA still plenty).
+Use LT1763 (SOIC-8, 500mA) adjustable regulators (500mA is ample) to produce 5V5 and 9V5, with 6μ8 C0G output cap. -9V5 from LT1964-BYP adjustable (SOT-23, 200mA still plenty).

 ## Microcontroller power